awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-create-job.md

 If the `Create Job` request succeeds, Amazon S3 returns a job ID\.
 The job ID is a unique identifier that Amazon S3 generates automatically so that you can identify your batch operations job and monitor its status\.

 When you create a job through the AWS CLI, AWS SDKs, or REST API, you can set Amazon S3 batch operations to begin processing the job automatically\.
 The job runs as soon as it's ready and not waiting behind higher\-priority jobs\.
 When you create a job through the AWS Management Console, you must review the job details and confirm that you want to run it before batch operations can begin to process it\.
 After you confirm that you want to run the job, it progresses as though you had created it through one of the other methods\.
+If a job remains in the suspended state for over 30 days, it will fail\.

 ## Related Resources<a name="batch-ops-create-job-related-resources"></a>
 + [The Basics: Amazon S3 Batch Operations Jobs](batch-ops-basics.md)